joemgreen22/joemgreen22/README.md

 ## Hi there 👋
 - I graduated from Boise State with a degree in Computer Science.
 A lot of my school projects can be found here.
+- Most of these projects were written in, and I am most proficient in, Java and Kotlin
 - Additionally, a number of hobby projects can be found here.
+These projects include a lot more Python, C and HTML

-Thanks for visiting
+Thanks for visiting!!!
 <!--
 **joemgreen22/joemgreen22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.